-Zach Zombek: To be honest, when I first started working on this sequence, I had no idea.
-But the entire idea for the film came from this image I had of a man on a really high cliff overlooking the ocean, and behind him there’s a rocket ship.
+Zach Zombek: When I first started working on this sequence, I had no idea.
+But the entire idea for the film came from this image I had of a man on a high cliff overlooking the ocean, and behind him, there’s a rocket ship.
 So I knew I had to figure it out somehow.
-Basically it took months of R&D, failed experiments, and a lot of learning to figure out ways to accomplish this.
+Basically, it took months of R&D, failed experiments, and a lot of learning to figure out ways to accomplish this.
 I ended up using a lot of practical effects, starting with the rocket ship itself.

 I had two rocket models.
 The first one I painted myself, and it turned out horribly.
 So I built another rocket and had this one painted by a professional miniature-painting company.
 Once I had the rocket, I wanted to figure out a way to do all the shots very dynamically.
 For example, I wanted to figure out a way for the rocket to spin without anything being attached to it, which took a really long time, believe it or not.